-Telstra have previously been know under other names including:
+Telstra has previously been known under other names including:

 A few years back Telstra was sold off and formed into a Public Company and ever since then have had a very rocky relationship with the Australian Government.

-Who wil own this network and how will it be financed.
+Who will own this network and how will it be financed.

 The Rudd Government's National Broadband Network will be built and operated by a new company specifically established by the Australian Government to carry out this project.